Jim: Oh, it's so cool. It's a picture of the most relaxing meadow you've ever seen.

 - A now-long-defunct location in the Second Life virtual world featured a "haunted" maze where visitors could wander the halls to find free money.
 Occasionally, however, the visitor will trigger a screaming face that appears on screen for a few moments.

-- Eternal Damnation, a fan-made reimagining of the Video Game/Postal2 game (and included with Postal 2 in the Fudge Pack box set) has a few scare faces thrown at the player during the first mission.
+- Eternal Damnation, a fan-made re-imagining of Postal 2 game (and included with it in the Fudge Pack box set) has a few scare faces thrown at the player during the first mission.

 - Soul, on Xbox Live Indie Games, does this.
 On one of the early levels, the shadowy figure of a girl can be seen standing on the course.
 When the player passes over the figure, the image of a monstrous screaming woman fills the screen, with appropriate sound effect.
 The same thing also sometimes happens randomly when you die.